Ken Shamrock: Pancrase Hybrid Wrestling (1993–1996)

-Shamrock made his mixed martial arts debut at Pancrase on September 21.
+Shamrock made his mixed martial arts debut at Pancrase on September 21 at their inaugural event Pancrase: Yes, We Are Hybrid Wrestlers 1.
 Using professional wrestling rules—no closed fisted punching to the head and breaks on the ropes—but fighting for real without predetermined finishes, Shamrock beat Funaki by arm-triangle choke in the main event of the first Pancrase show on September 21, 1993.
 Shamrock considered this a big victory, as it had been the first time he beat Funaki in all his time as Funaki's apprentice, and the show attracted a sell-out audience of 7,000.

 He followed up with victories over Yoshiki Takahashi, Takaku Fuke and Andre Van Den Oetelaar, and was slated to fight co-founder Minoru Suzuki on January 19, 1994.
 According to Shamrock, he was asked by Pancrase management not to injure Suzuki during the match, as the Japanese was already affected by a back injury.
 However, during the match Suzuki refused to release a kneebar after Shamrock had grabbed the ropes to escape, which injured the American's leg and forced him to forfeit the fight.
 The incident angered Shamrock, but there were no consequences.

 His ninth match, against Matt Hume, would be a controversial one too.
 The bout was finished by Shamrock performing a professional wrestling northern lights suplex floated over into a Kimura lock and was widely considered to be a worked shoot.
 When Shamrock was asked about the matter in 1998, he revealed that Hume and him had agreed to work the match in an exhibition format.
 Later, in 2015, he would answer to a similar question: "I talked to Matt and I said that we would go in with each other but I wouldn't hurt him.
 I wouldn't hurt him, because he had been so green. [...]
 So those were understandings I had with guys because I was so much better than they were.
 And I'm not going to go in there and abuse these guys."